IGNF/NeatMap/README.md

 GUI of the plugin
 ---------------------

 The GUI of the plugin is basically composed of three parts that reflect the three steps of the workflow (indicator calculation, classification and layout generation).
-Each part has its own options and own "Ok" button that allows to run separatly the different steps.
+Each part has its own options and one "Ok" button that allows to run separately the different steps.

 **Note : the option "Copy attributes between two steps" is a general option.
 It allows to keep the attribute of the layer between two steps and works for each step.**